Jobs and internships

 Job interests include:

-• Job type: Looking for an on-campus job, internship, part-time job or full-time job?
+- Job type: Looking for an on-campus job, internship, part-time job or full-time job?
 You can

-• Preferred location: Select the cities you would like to work in, and Handshake will show you jobs in that area.
+choose more than one. - Preferred location: Select the cities you would like to work in, and Handshake will show you jobs in that area.

-Job role: Choose at least three positions you would like to explore, like 鈥渕arketing associate鈥 or 鈥渄ata analyst.鈥
+Job role: Choose at least three positions you would like to explore, like “marketing associate” or “data analyst.”

 Beyond your job interests, employers want to know:

-• Previous work experience: Have you had a part-time job, an internship or a work-study, research or volunteer position?
-Employers like to see that you鈥檝e taken on responsibility and that these experiences have helped you develop valuable skills.
+- Previous work experience: Have you had a part-time job, an internship or a work-study, research or volunteer

-• Skills: Add technical skills like proficiency with Structured Query Language (SQL), along with soft skills like communication.
-The more skills you list, the better your chances are of showing up in an employer search.
+with soft skills like communication.
+The more skills you list, the better your chances

-• Clubs and organizations: These signal your specific interests, affinity groups, and participation and involvement on campus.
+- Clubs and organizations: These signal your specific interests, affinity groups, and participation and involvement on campus.

-Set your preferences for the types of jobs and locations you鈥檙e interested in.
+Set your preferences for the types of jobs and locations you’re interested in.
 Handshake can find the right opportunities for you.
-Because searching through hundreds of job postings that don鈥檛 fit isn鈥檛 a good use of your time.
+Because searching through hundreds of job postings that don’t fit isn’t a good use of your time.

-The questions and answers will be based on a student鈥檚 interests.
+The questions and answers will be based on a student’s interests.
 To help show questions and answers that are relevant to the students, we may use signals.
 Those could include a student's demographic attributes, such as major or school year, and behavioral data, such as the companies the student has viewed on Handshake.

 Narrow down and customize your job search.
 Filter through jobs by criteria such as job type, location, work authorization and industry.
-Keyword search helps you find jobs whose description includes a word that you鈥檙e looking for.
+Keyword search helps you find jobs whose description includes a word that you’re looking for.

-For example, if you search for the keyword 鈥渁ccounting,鈥 you will see jobs where the word accounting appears in the posting.
+For example, if you search for the keyword “accounting,” you will see jobs where the word accounting appears in the posting.

-TIP: Save your searches to quickly access a set of filters you鈥檝e used in the past!
+TIP: Save your searches to quickly access a set of filters you’ve used in the past!

-• Help employers find you.
-If your profile is public, you鈥檒l show up in searches when they鈥檙e recruiting for jobs and internships.
+- Help employers find you.
+If your profile is public, you’ll show up in searches when they’re recruiting for

-• Connect with and mentor other students.
+- Connect with and mentor other students.
 Help other students along their career journeys by making your own visible.
 And give them the opportunity to reach out.

-• Chat with students and alumni who鈥檝e been there.
-When you view a job or employer page, you can see other students who have worked there and reach out to them with your questions.
+- Chat with students and alumni who’ve been there.
+When you view a job or employer page, you can see other students who have worked there

-• Get an inside look at company culture, interview tips and more through company reviews.
+- Get an inside look at company culture, interview tips and more through company reviews.
 You can also find answers to common career questions (or ask your own!) in Q&A.

 Recognizing job scams